 This post may contain affiliate links.
 For more information, see my affiliate disclosure.

 Smell that?!
 That’s the crisp scent of back-to-school time, a.k.a. one of my favorite times of year.
 I’m not a traditional student anymore, but I still love the beginning of September.
 This year I am teaching some introductory nutrition classes at a local university, meaning I get to experience back-to-school in a whole different way!

 Even though I have new role in the classroom, I’m still implementing some of the tried and true techniques I used as a student.
 By that, I mean that I still keep an impeccable planner (nerd alert), stay up late prepping for class…and, of course, prepare a LOT of yummy snacks and lunches that I can eat on the go.

-Being the seasonal veggie lover that I am, I wanted to incorporate early September produce (enter: tomatoes and peppers).
+Being the seasonal veggie lover that I am, I wanted to incorporate early September produce.
 Bite-size skewers, I thought, would be an easy way to put together cherry tomatoes and pepper slices.
 Add in a crowd favorite (enter: tortellini) to tie it all together, and voila, a filling and nutritious lunch option was born.